Rudy-123/Distributed-Cache-System/README.md

 ## 🤝 Contributing

-We welcome engineers who love squeezing every last drop of performance out of systems!
+Contributions are welcome.

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch (`git checkout -b feature/new-feature`)
-3. Add tests & documentation
+3. Add tests and necessary documentation
-4. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Commit your changes (`git commit -m 'Add new feature'`)
 5. Submit a pull request

 ---

 ## 📄 License

 This project is licensed under the **MIT License**.
 See `LICENSE` file for more details.

----

-## ⭐ Acknowledgements

-Built with ❤️ to push the boundaries of high-performance distributed systems, low-latency C++ engineering, and zero-downtime microservices architectures.